 4. Picking Way Too Many Wedding Colors

 Choose too many hues and your overall wedding look will seem disjointed unless you're shooting for that whole field of wildflowers, boho vibe, that is.
 Otherwise, Burton recommends committing to three colors max (plus one metallic) to ensure everything looks cohesive.
 "Use neutrals, such as whites, grays, and beiges, if you'd like to keep things more low-key color-wise."

 5. Playing It Way Too Safe

-Jacobson advises brides to not be scared to try something out of the box if it fits you and your fiancé's personalities.
+Jacobson advises brides to not be scared to try something out of the box if it fits you and your partner's personalities.
 "There are some crazy, yet totally amazing, color combinations you can use for your wedding that will look incredible.
-Some fun ideas to try include: peach and emerald, coral and navy, and mint and violet."
+Some fun ideas: peach and emerald, coral and navy, and mint and violet."